Fangtastic7/DSC-180B-B16--Group1/README.md

 - Use this link: https://support.metamask.io/start/getting-started-with-metamask/
 5. Next, we have to connect to a testnet.
 - https://polygon.technology/blog/introducing-the-amoy-testnet-for-polygon-pos
-6. Once configured, use this faucet to get tokens
+6. Once configured, use this faucet to get tokens.
 - https://faucet.polygon.technology/